Shader: Vertex shaders

-Vertex shaders are the most established and common kind of 3D shader and are run once for each vertex given to the graphics processor.
+Vertex shaders are run once for each 3D vertex given to the graphics processor.
 The purpose is to transform each vertex's 3D position in virtual space to the 2D coordinate at which it appears on the screen (as well as a depth value for the Z-buffer).
 Vertex shaders can manipulate properties such as position, color and texture coordinates, but cannot create new vertices.
 The output of the vertex shader goes to the next stage in the pipeline, which is either a geometry shader if present, or the rasterizer.
 Vertex shaders can enable powerful control over the details of position, movement, lighting, and color in any scene involving 3D models.

 Geometry shaders

 Geometry shaders were introduced in Direct3D 10 and OpenGL 3.2; formerly available in OpenGL 2.0+ with the use of extensions.
 This type of shader can generate new graphics primitives, such as points, lines, and triangles, from those primitives that were sent to the beginning of the graphics pipeline.

 Geometry shader programs are executed after vertex shaders.
 They take as input a whole primitive, possibly with adjacency information.
 For example, when operating on triangles, the three vertices are the geometry shader's input.
 The shader can then emit zero or more primitives, which are rasterized and their fragments ultimately passed to a pixel shader.

 Typical uses of a geometry shader include point sprite generation, geometry tessellation, shadow volume extrusion, and single pass rendering to a cube map.
 A typical real-world example of the benefits of geometry shaders would be automatic mesh complexity modification.
 A series of line strips representing control points for a curve are passed to the geometry shader and depending on the complexity required the shader can automatically generate extra lines each of which provides a better approximation of a curve.